elishevaelbaz/algo-practice/21-Stacks and Queues/README.md

 1. Easiest way is to use an array data type (using `push()` and `pop()` to add to/remove from the end) (can also use `shift()` and `unshift()` as long as you are consistent - adding/removing from the beginning - still LIFO, but doing so is *bad* time complexity for arrays - need to shift all the indices)

-2. Liked List is better for efficiency than an array - when you have a huge number of elements, since we only need LIFO capability, we aren't accessing anything based off the index, only accessing based off the order it was added
+2. Linked List is better for efficiency than an array - when you have a huge number of elements, since we only need LIFO capability, we aren't accessing anything based off the index, only accessing based off the order it was added

 Time Complexity:
 Insertion and Removal: __O(1)__ Constant Time